 Fortunately, there are preventative measures organizations can take to help mitigate the risk of license compliance gaps.

 Let’s face the facts: if you left your license compliance program to self-reporting alone, you’d still likely face the dreaded license compliance gap.
-It’s not enough to verify licenses during the renewal period because changes can (and often do) happen in the in between.
-The only way to address them is to know about them, and the sooner you know the better.
-That’s why it’s important to set up strategic verification intervals on an ongoing basis, no less than once per month for all licenses.
+It’s not enough to verify licenses during renewal because changes can (and often do) happen in the in-between.
+The only way to address them is to know about them; the sooner you know, the better.
+That’s why it’s important to set up strategic verification intervals on an ongoing basis, no less than once per month, for all licenses.
 Verifying licenses regularly minimizes the window that important changes could go unnoticed.
 Every organization has different needs and available resources to dedicate to the process, but every organization should carefully look for:

 - Changes in license status

 - License expirations

 - Name changes

 Automated license verification is the best practice approach